-With the prospect of increasing passenger numbers, higher global uncertainty, and decreasing ticket prices, airport security is facing the challenge of being effective, efficient, and not having a negative impact on passengers’ enjoyment of their journey.
+With the prospect of increasing passenger numbers, higher global uncertainty, and decreasing ticket prices, airport security is facing the challenge of being effective, efficient, while not negatively impacting on passengers’ enjoyment of their journey.
 Recently, the concept of unpredictability, originating in the social sciences, has been discussed as an approach for airport security.
 The assumption is that by being less predictable about where, how and what type of security measures are applied, security is improved.
-Behaviour detection can be applied using an unpredictable approach, however, operational challenges can arise.
+Behaviour detection can be applied using an unpredictable approach; however, operational challenges can arise.
 This talk will provide an insight into the deployment and evaluation of behaviour detection at the airport from an operational as well as from a scientific perspective.
-Conference delegates will learn about different approaches as to how to measure effectiveness of behaviour detection and possible counter-strategies that perpetrators could utilise.
+Conference delegates will learn about different approaches to measuring effectiveness of behaviour detection, and possible counter-strategies that perpetrators could utilise.
 Implications for practice and future research will also be discussed.

-Dr. Signe Maria Ghelfi, Head of Research & Development, Zurich State Police
+Signe Maria Ghelfi, Head of Research & Development, Zurich State Police, Switzerland

 Academic Paper 3: The Halo Effect: good looking people and women are innocent!